 Course load: AUCA Summer School students may take courses for credits only; they may not take audit courses.
-Course load is 18 credits for students admitted after 2012, exchange students and international students.
-For students admitted before 2012 the course load is 9 credits.
+Course load is 18 credits.

 Grading: The Summer School uses AUCA standard grading system.
 Summer School grades will be recorded in the transcripts of full- or part-time AUCA students.
 Other students will have the status of part-time students and transcripts will be available.

-Students who receive grade of “I” (incomplete) must complete all course requirements (defined in a contract with the instructor of the course) within the first six weeks of the subsequent fall semester.
+Students who receive grade of “I” (incomplete) must complete all course requirements within the first six weeks of the subsequent fall semester.
 Failure to do so will automatically result in a grade of “F”.